WillClark805/n8n-Job-Search-Assistant/README.md

 ---

-## 🛠️ Key Improvements in v2.0

-### 1. Improved Job Data Collection
-- Expanded extracted fields to include role descriptions, functional keywords, technical skills, and richer company metadata.

-### 2. Updated Ranking System for Skill Alignment
-- Rebuilt the scoring logic to weight technical overlaps and domain fit more heavily, ensuring high scores only go to truly relevant roles.

-### 3. Switched Resume Retrieval to Google Docs API
-- Direct API retrieval for cleaner parsing, replacing HTML pulls from the public link.

-### 4. Cache Formatting Validation
-- Code node added to normalize cached data before reprocessing, preventing workflow errors.

-### 5. Enhanced Initial Filtering
-- Rebuilt filters expanded to exclude senior, management, and irrelevant roles to reduce token usage and keep Sheets clean.

----

 ## 📚 Lessons Learned
 - Stronger **front-end filtering** saves time, tokens, and cleanup.
 - Direct API connections (Google Docs) are more reliable than scraping.
 - A clean caching system improves stability and efficiency.
 - Ranking logic must be **customized to your pivot**.
+- **Career pivot scoring** requires different logic than traditional skill matching.

 ---

-## 🚀How to Run Locally
+## 🚀 How to Run Locally
-> ⚠️ **This repo contains multiple versions of the workflow.** For the most recent and recommended setup, use n8n Job_Search_Automation_v2.json.
-Version 1 is included for historical reference.
+> ⚠️ **This repo contains multiple versions of the workflow.** For the most recent and recommended setup, use n8n Job_Search_Automation_v3.json.
+Version 1, and 2 are included for historical reference.
 1. Clone this repo.
-2. Import `job_automation_sanitized.json` into n8n.
+2. Import `Job_Search_Automation_v3.json` into n8n.
 3. Add environment variables:
    - `OPENAI_API_KEY`
    - Google API credentials for **Sheets** and **Docs**